Satin Audio Zeus Review featured image

 Palladium is the least conductive of the 3 elements used here, more so than gold.
 Silver is generally viewed as the most conductive of the preferred elements in wiring, ahead of copper.

-In fact, gold and palladium are not very conductive materials at all in their own right whereas Palladium is also hugely expensive to acquire and work with, even as a thinner plated substance.
+Gold and palladium are not very conductive materials in their own right whereas Palladium is also hugely expensive to acquire and work with, even as a thinner-plated substance.

 Geometry of Satin Audio Zeus